 As with all archives given to AKDC@MIT, the collection will be catalogued, digitized, and made available to scholars, students, and research via AKDC’s research portal, Archnet, or in person at the Center.
 For more information, please contact firstname.lastname@example.org.

-Please submit resources to the HIAA secretary including the resource name and type, and several sentences about its nature, and a link to further information.
+Please submit resources to the HIAA webmaster including the resource name and type, and several sentences about its nature, and a link to further information.